jhssttj/wordle/README.md

 # Wordle

 This is my attempt at recreating the famous word guessing game Wordle.
 I added an additional feature by allowing the player to alter the number of guesses and the length of the word.
+The game can be played [here.](https://wordlecustom.netlify.app/)